 This means that you can start up such programs once, and then connect to them with a command-line client (the same script, actually), and run commands, disconnect, connect again from some other machine, etc.. etc..

 As a more concrete example, you can use it to boot up a large program such as emacs or lisp (in interpretor mode, not in editor/windowing mode) in the background, and then whenever you want to run emacs/lispy scripts you could just run a serverizor client with a few commands.
 Bingo!

 The client and the server are the same program.
 Consider it to be like an intelligent client - it will start a server in the background if it needs one.

 Come up with a regexp that will match (only) your shell prompt, such as '^\d+% ' and then call:

 % serverizor -daemon="telnet some_host" \ -prompt='^\d+%' -watch='^login: '==some_user \ -watch=^Password:==some_pass \We choose the program and the prompt that we want to watch for that lets us know that we can take another command.
 We also setup some -watch prompts that will let us automatically login.

 What's particularly cool about this is that you can run the client as a command-line option.
 As an example, start up just the server (with -start_server or else by disconnecting the first client that comes up).
 Then you can run a single command with:

 As another example, we can use serverizor to put an ftp session in the background:

 % serverizor -daemon="ftp some_host" \ -prompt="ftp> " \ -watch='^Name \(.*\): '==some_user \ -watch=^Password:==some_passSame basic idea, just different prompts.

 Play around with it - but make sure you kill off any serverizors that you launch in the background with -stop_server.
-And if you don't change the port when you change commands, then serverizor will connect to the old server and get very confused.
+If you want multiple serverizors running at the same time then just specify a different port.

 process ids of servers are saved in /tmp/pid.serverizor* as a default.